ThreeelectronInc/threeelectron/readme.md

 # Threeelectron

-A minimal template to get going quickly with Three.js, React and Electron for 3D desktop applications.
+A minimal template for 3D desktop applications using Electron.

+The core dependencies included are Three.js, React and Electron.

 A few additional libraries such as Tone.JS are included for demo purposes only.
-The core dependencies included are Three.js, React and Electron.

 Note: The absence of NPM is deliberate.
 For now, the goal of this project is that it should only ever require the developer or user to install Electron.